learningmatter-mit/PoTS/utils/README.md

 - **smarts.txt** — mapped SMARTS string (`reactant>>product`) used to detect the reactive indeces.

-Note: PoTS prepares job folders and input files.
-ORCA, VASP and XTB jobs are usually submitted to HPC systems (Slurm) manually or via your local submission scripts.

 Important: PoTS.py automatically creates all the required folders and input files starting only from a smiles.txt and smarts.txt.
 The utils/ folder in this repository already contains solved calculations and optimised files so new users can test the workflow from start to end without running heavy calculations.
+The adaptation of this pipeline to the user work environment is out of the reach of this tutorial folder.

 ---